Doctors Note Logo

 4. Consider a Symptom Assessment

-If you're unsure what might be causing your symptoms, using a free AI-powered blood in stool symptom checker can help you understand possible causes and determine how urgently you should seek care.
+If you're experiencing concerning symptoms and want to better understand what might be causing them, take Ubie's free AI symptom checker for a personalized health assessment in just 3 minutes — it helps you identify possible causes and determine how urgently you should seek medical care.

 5. Speak to a Doctor